 Camping families need to know:

-- What’s available at your camping site?
+- What’s available at your camping site or tent sites?
 Understanding your camping site is super important, especially when you need campsites for kids.
+TIP: Stop by the campground visitor center as soon as you arrive for any news and updates on weather and the camp site.

 - Are you staying in a rustic cabin with no water or electricity an RV or are you tent camping?
 Being a tent camping family will make a big difference in what you bring with you.